changyq12/pedestrain_detection/README.md

 0. GPU: Titan X, K40c, etc.

-**WARNING**: The `caffe_.mexa64` in `external/caffe/matlab/caffe_faster_rcnn` might be not compatible with your computer.
-If so, please try to compile [this Caffe version](https://github.com/zhangliliang/caffe/tree/RPN_BF) and replace it.

-### Testing Demo

-0. Download `VGG16_caltech_final.zip` from [BaiduYun](https://pan.baidu.com/s/1miNdKZe),or [Onedrive](https://1drv.ms/u/s!AgVYvWT--3HKhBhVNhWaSNcV2U0-) and unzip it in the repo folder.

-0. Start MATLAB from the repo folder.

-0. Run `faster_rcnn_build`

-0. Run `script_rpn_bf_pedestrian_VGG16_caltech_demo` to see the detection results on some images collected in Internet.

-### Training on Caltech (RPN)

-0. Download "Matlab evaluation/labeling code (3.2.1)" as `external/code3.2.1` by run `fetch_data/fetch_caltech_toolbox.m`
+### How to run

+0. Download the special caffe vision for this project(see [here](https://github.com/zhangliliang/caffe/tree/RPN_BF)), and follow the readme.md in it to build and run.

-0. Download the annotations and videos in [Caltech Pedestrian Dataset](http://www.vision.caltech.edu/Image_Datasets/CaltechPedestrians/datasets/USA/) and put them in the proper folder follow the instruction in the [website](http://www.vision.caltech.edu/Image_Datasets/CaltechPedestrians/).
+0. Download the annotations and videos in [Caltech Pedestrian Dataset](http://www.vision.caltech.edu/Image_Datasets/CaltechPedestrians/datasets/USA/) and put them in the three folder (videos|res|annotations) under ./RPN_BF/external/code3.2.1/data-USA and ./faster_rcnn_caltech/external/code3.2.1/data-USA.

-0. Download the VGG-16 pretrain model and the relative prototxt in `VGG16_caltech_pretrain.zip` from [BaiduYun](http://pan.baidu.com/s/1nvGYOVR) or [OneDrive](https://1drv.ms/u/s!AgVYvWT--3HKhCwAD2i_JvgIOPrR), and unzip it in the repo folder.
-The md5sum for `vgg16.caffemodel` should be `e54292186923567dc14f21dee292ae36`.

-0. Start MATLAB from the repo folder, and run `extract_img_anno` for extracting images in JPEG format and annotations in TEXT format from the Caltech dataset.
+0. The ./faster_rcnn_caltech include the code of faster rcnn on caltech datasets, follow the readme.md to make sure it perform well.
+Start MATLAB from the repo folder, and Run `script_faster_rcnn_caltech.m` to train and test the faster rcnn on Caltech, `script_fast_rcnn_caltech_eval.m` to evaluate the result after train and test.

-0. Run `script_rpn_pedestrian_VGG16_caltech` to train and test the RPN model on Caltech.
-Wait about half day for training and testing.
+0. The ./RPN_BF include the code of RPN+BF on caltech datasets, follow the readme.md to make sure it perform well, Start MATLAB from the repo folder, and Run `script_rpn_pedestrian_VGG16_caltech` to train and test the RPN model on Caltech, Run `script_rpn_bf_pedestrian_VGG16_caltech` to train and test the BF model on Caltech (the evaluation result is included in the test).

-0. Hopefully it would give the evaluation results around ~14% MR after running.

-### Training on Caltech (RPN+BF)

-0. Follow the instruction in "Training on Caltech (RPN)" for obtaining the RPN model.

-0. Run `script_rpn_bf_pedestrian_VGG16_caltech` to train and test the BF model on Caltech.
-Wait about two or three days for training and testing.

-0. Hopefully it would give the evaluation results around ~10% MR after running.
+0. Hopefully it would give the evaluation results.

+### Experiment results

+#### Faster RCNN